-Allen N. Berger Christa H. S. Bouwman Lars Norden Raluca A. Roman Gregory F. Udell Teng Wang
+Allen N. Berger

+Christa H. S. Bouwman

+Lars Norden

+Raluca A. Roman

+Gregory F. Udell

+Teng Wang

+The views expressed are those of the authors and do not necessarily reflect those of the Federal Reserve Bank of Philadelphia, the Federal Reserve Board of Governors, or the Federal Reserve System.
 We are grateful to Harald Uhlig (Editor) and four anonymous referees for their extensive and very helpful feedback.
-We thank Sumit Agarwal, Xudong An, Mitchell Berlin, Rebel Cole, Larry Cordell, Jennifer Dlugosz, Greg Elliehausen, Andrew Hertzberg, Erica Jiang, Bob Hunt, Destan Kirimhan, Wenli Li, Blake Marsh, Loretta Mester, Matt Plosser, Rodney Ramcharan, Leili Pour Rostami, Anjan Thakor, James Vickery, Larry Wall, Hyo Jin Yoon, Edison Yu, and participants at the SFS Finance Cavalcade North America, FIRS Conference, CEAR-CenFIS Workshop, Federal Reserve Bank of Philadelphia Research Virtual Brown Bag and the Villanova University seminar participants for insightful comments and suggestions.
-We also thank Jie Feng for kind help on data questions about credit cards, Ken Benton for help with the CARES Act provisions, and Mateo Echeverri from Haver Analytics for help with some of the raw macroeconomic variables used in the paper.
+We thank Sumit Agarwal, Xudong An, Mitchell Berlin, Rebel Cole, Larry Cordell, Jennifer Dlugosz, Greg Elliehausen, Andrew Hertzberg, Erica Jiang, Bob Hunt, Destan Kirimhan, Wenli Li, Blake Marsh, Loretta Mester, Matt Plosser, Rodney Ramcharan, Leili Pour Rostami, Doriana Ruffino, Anjan Thakor, James Vickery, Larry Wall, Hyo Jin Yoon, Edison Yu, and participants at the SFS Finance Cavalcade North America, FIRS Conference, CEAR-CenFIS Workshop, Federal Reserve Bank of Philadelphia Research Virtual Brown Bag and the Villanova University seminar participants for insightful comments and suggestions.
+We also thank Jie Feng for help on data questions about credit cards, Ken Benton for help with the CARES Act provisions, and Mateo Echeverri from Haver Analytics for help with some of the raw macroeconomic variables used in the paper.

-© Allen N. Berger, Christa H. S. Bouwman, Lars Norden and Raluca A. Roman 2023.
+© Allen N. Berger, Christa H. S. Bouwman, Lars Norden, Raluca A. Roman, Gregory F. Udell and Teng Wang 2023.
 All rights reserved.
 Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.